 But nothing changed.
 At least, nothing that I was aware of.
 I felt exactly the same as I’d done just a moment before, except now slightly nauseous.
 That soon faded, and I was left with a sense of vague disappointment.
 I hadn’t expected to suddenly grow wings, but I’d hoped for some tangible change – some precise example of how my genetics had changed.

 I didn’t dare try it again – the book was very insistent on not doing it twice – so I had to just wait.
 It was a couple of days later that I realised something.
 The grey hair had vanished.
 The lines was still there, but … thinner somehow, and the laughter lines had lessened in my forehead.

 Over the next few years, I watched myself carefully, as all my friends began complaining about their own physical woes.
 My face stayed the same, as did my hair and my physique.
 It was when my circle began their slow, steady descents into their fifties that I noticed a subtle change in their behaviour towards me; their tones became mildly accusatory.
 What was I doing?
 Was it botox?
 Was I dying my hair?
 Protests about “none of the above” went unheeded; no-one believed me, and annoyance grew at my apparent lies.

 As time went on, people began to distance themselves from me, convinced that I was somehow deceitful and dishonest.
 Even my wife was angry at me.
-In the end, she left me.
-She told me that she couldn’t trust me any more, that I was lying to her.
+She left me too, when she couldn’t trust me any more.
+I was lying to her, apparently.

 After that, I went off the rails.
 I slept around – a lot.
-Girls twenty, sometimes thirty years younger than me were still interested.
+Girls thirty, sometimes forty years younger than me were still interested.
 They had no idea that they were sleeping with a man in his sixties, and then in his seventies.